ebi-gene-expression-group/atlas-deconvolution-references/README.md

 # atlas-deconvolution-references
-Snakemake workflow to generate single-cell reference dataset for deconvolution in Atlas
+Snakemake workflow to generate single-cell reference dataset for bulk RNA-seq deconvolution in Atlas

 It contains rules for:
 - SeuratObject creation